yhanaalvarez/pokemon-battle-arena/README.md

 * TypeScript on both FE and BE

 ## To Run
-1. Make sure you have a PostgreSQL installed
+1. Make sure you have PostgreSQL installed
 2. Create a database called `pmba`
 3. Create a file called `.env` in the root of this project with your database config:
 ```